-Moro River, The Gully and Casa Berardi – Canadians Show Their Mettle
+Moro River, The Gully and Casa Berardi

-This is my eighth post on the 2016 Liberation Tours visit to Italy in the fall of this year.
+This is my eighth post on the 2016 Liberation Tours visit to Italy in the fall of that year.
 You can find the first seven on the Maritime Explorer website.
 It will be the first of two posts on the fighting that took place in and around the small Italian coastal town of Ortona on the Adriatic.
 This post will describe the background and our visits to the battle sites at the Moro River – Sterlin Castle, Cider Crossroads, The Gully and lastly Casa Berardi where we won our first Victoria Cross of the Italian campaign.
 In the next post we will visit the modern day town of Ortona and try to imagine the horrendous house to house combat that occurred there during the Christmas season of 1943.

 Chronologically on the tour, we visited the Liri Valley war sites centred around Montecassino before crossing the Appenines to Ortona.
 However, as the Ortona fighting preceded that of the Canadians at Montecassino, I have decided to write about the Ortona battles first.